franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ### Connection validation for OneDrive/SharePoint

 Every file storage for OneDrive/SharePoint has the ability to run connection checks.
 This test is triggered manually by clicking on **Run checks now** in the sidebar on the right side of the file storage's details view.
-This check is available after the file storage is fully configured.
+This check is available from the UI to edit the storage.

 ![Recheck connection for OneDrive/SharePoint in OpenProject administration](openproject_file_storages_onedrive_run_checks_button.png)